tock/tock/doc/reference/trd-syscalls.md

 start at address 0x0.
 However, even if they do begin at 0x0, the Tock Binary Format for application images mean that the first address will not be executable code and so 0x0 will not be a valid function.
-In the case that 0x0 is valid application process memory and where the linker places a callback function, the first instruction of the function should be a no-op and the address of the second instruction passed instead.
+In the case that 0x0 is valid application code and where the linker places a callback function, the first instruction of the function should be a no-op and the address of the second instruction passed instead.